 - Columns break at intersections with floor beam.
 Inadequate rebar and ties do not confine the concrete when subjected to high shear and tension stresses.
-Failures may be driven by a strong P-Delta effect. - Short columns in exterior walls experience high shear and tension stresses focused into them by surrounding concrete mass. - Bending and punching shear failure occurs at intersections of flat slabs (for example, waffle) and columns. - URM infill can fall off or pop out of frames.
-In addition, URM infill can cause columns to shear off at the floor line or at the top of URM. - Weak concrete and poor construction can make all the above conditions worse.
+Failures may be driven by a strong P-Delta effect. - Short columns in exterior walls experience high shear and tension stresses focused into them by surrounding concrete mass. - Bending and punching shear failure occurs at intersections of flat slabs (for example, waffle) and columns. - URM infill can fall off or pop out of surrounding frames.
+In addition, URM infill can cause columns to shear off at the floor line or at the top of URM. - Weak concrete and poor construction can make all the above conditions worse and more likely to lead to larger collapse.